fawad-sh/discount_codes_api/README.md

 # Discount Codes Api ✈️

 ## What it does?
-It is a small part of a customer loyality app.
+It is a small part of a customer loyalty app.
 It has 2️⃣ microservices accessible via REST API: 1) Generate Discount Coderuns 2) Fetch discount code for a user.

 ## What it consist of?
 A development web server and two microservices ✈️